kasyan1337/kasyan1337/README.md

 A Python application for sending bulk HTML emails.
 The project includes features for recipient management, dynamic email content generation, and email server integration.

 ### [GPT_File_Translator](https://github.com/kasyan1337/GPT_file_translator)
 A tool that leverages OpenAI's GPT API to translate file contents.
-It includes support for multiple file formats and languages, with a focus on seamless integration into existing workflows.
+It includes support for multiple file formats (works best with `.docx`) and languages, that can be specified in the prompt, with a focus on seamless integration into existing workflows.

 ### [Leetcode](https://github.com/kasyan1337/Leetcode)
 A repository of Leetcode solutions, organized by problem type and difficulty.
 This collection demonstrates algorithmic problem-solving skills and efficient use of data structures.